romain-scrignac/RomainScrignac_7_10052022/backend/README.md

-# Generate a self-signed certificate.
+# Generate a self-signed certificate for localhost.

 Open your terminal or git bash and run the following command: